VCSTDN2024/imad5112-assignment-2-Sylvester-N/README.md

 The design of the IQ Quiz was based on the following key considerations:

-1. **User Experience (UX)**: The app was designed with the goal of providing an easy-to-navigate user interface, ensuring a seamless user experience.
+1. **User Experience**: The app was designed with the goal of providing an easy-to-navigate user interface, ensuring a seamless user experience.

 2. **Simplicity**: The app was built to ensure simplicity and performs well with a goal of ensuring that students gain knowledge and study efficiently with no difficulties.